-Refunds will be based on guidelines outlined in the Course Schedule located on the website at www.rbc.edu.
+Refunds will be based on guidelines outlined in the Course Schedule on the website at www.rbc.edu.

-Readmission to College after voluntary official withdrawal is not automatic.
-A student desiring to return to the College must apply for readmission in the Center for Student Affairs.
+Readmission to Richard Bland College after voluntary official withdrawal is not automatic.
+A student desiring to return to the College must apply for readmission.